Women, Infants and Children (WIC)

 Madison County Health Department and WIC are proud to be Breastfeeding Friendly worksites and facility.

-For questions or support please call us at:
+For questions or support please call the

 Click Facebook icon for our Facebook page